huntertran/blog/source/_posts/20200720-connect-with-google-cloud-compute-engine-virtual-machine-using-putty.md

 ![private key](https://i.imgur.com/x9MyGPp.png)

-When logging in, you will be asked for password.
+When logging in, you will be asked for the password.
 This is the password you've set for your private key before.

-After connected, click Commands > Open in PuTTY, and voilà, the ssh window appeared and connected, and asking for the same password.
+After connecting, click Commands > Open in PuTTY, and voilà, the ssh window appeared and connected, asking for the same password.

 ![open in putty](https://i.imgur.com/iMSGvYB.png)